 Upgrades will include building small cells — low-power base stations that cover small areas.
 Building many of these will help expand coverage, particularly that of mmWave, but this will take time, and there’s still no breakthrough for dealing with FR2’s inadequate building penetration.

 With commercial 5G networks in full rollout mode, innovative organizations can start building future-proof mobile broadband and IoT solutions designed for this next-generation technology while still meeting today’s consumer demands.

-Telit helps you design these solutions for today that are ready to take advantage of future technology.
-Let us show you the difference that Telit can make.
+Telit helps you design future-ready solutions to solve today’s challenges.
+Experience the difference Telit can make.

 Our evaluation kits allow you to test Telit hardware, connectivity services, and device management portal for your IoT solutions.
-Request your FREE evaluation kit today.
+Request your 5G evaluation kit today.